Women in the Victorian era: Leisure activities

 By the late Victorian era, the leisure industry had emerged in all cities with many women in attendance.
 It provided scheduled entertainment of suitable length at convenient locales at inexpensive prices.
-These included sporting events, music halls, and popular theater.
+These included sporting events, music halls, and popular theatre.
 Women were now excluded from participation in some sports, such as archery, tennis, badminton and gymnastics.

 Physical activity

 In the early part of the nineteenth century, it was widely believed that physical activity was dangerous and inappropriate for women.
 Girls were taught to preserve their health for the purpose of birthing healthy children, and one of the considered benefits of the corset was to restrict respiration.
 Furthermore, the physiological difference between the sexes helped to reinforce societal inequality between men and women.
 An anonymous female writer contended that women were not intended to fill male roles, because "women are, as a rule, physically smaller and weaker than men; their brain is much lighter; and they are in every way unfitted for the same amount of bodily or mental labour that men are able to undertake."
 Yet by the end of the century, medical understanding of the benefits of exercise created a significant expansion in physical culture for girls.
 By 1902, The Girl's Empire magazine ran a series of articles on "How to Be Strong", proclaiming, "The old-fashioned fallacies regarding health, diet, exercise, dress, &c., have nearly all been exploded, and to-day women are discarding the old ideas and methods, and entering into the new régime with a zest and vigour which bodes well for the future."